Montceau-les-Mines troubles

-During the summer of 1882, a police report indicated that a delegate from Montceau-les-Mines was allegedly in Geneva with members of the Jura Federation branch of the Anti-authoritarian International such as Élisée Reclus or Varlam Cherkezishvili—during their discussion, he supposedly maintained that the global anarchist revolution would be launched by France the following day, starting in Montceau-les-Mines and complained about the fact that he lacked support from that branch of the Anti-authoritarian International.
+During the summer of 1882, a police report indicated that a delegate from Montceau-les-Mines was allegedly in Geneva with members of the Jura Federation branch of the Black International such as Élisée Reclus or Varlam Cherkezishvili—during their discussion, he supposedly maintained that the global anarchist revolution would be launched by France the following day, starting in Montceau-les-Mines and complained about the fact that he lacked support from that branch of the Black International.

 Two days later, a group looted an armory and transferred the recovered weapons and explosives to hundreds of miners—who converged on the Bois-du-Verne chapel and set it on fire.
 They tried to march on the surrounding villages but stopped en route.
 The army intervened the next day, and the authorities arrested a large number of miners—about thirty of whom were brought to trial in October 1882, even as the Black Band continued its attacks and began to target people in addition to symbols.
 French authorities were concerned about the trial continuing in Chalon—especially since the start of the 1882-1883 Lyon attacks further frightened them, and they requested its adjournment and relocation.
 Meanwhile, a vast repressive movement began, targeting anarchists in France, particularly in Lyon with the Trial of the 66, where Lyon anarchists were suspected of having supported the Montceau-les-Mines troubles.

 Between 1883 and 1884, the Black Band continued its attacks in the region, with increasing violence—targeting its victims using two different methods, according to the historian Emmanuel Germain.
 If the target was a suspected police informant, he would have been spared after a spectacular attack, likely to intimidate potential informers without killing him.
 Conversely, the organization's 'bourgeois' targets, such as the engineer Michalowski, who collaborated in police investigations, were allegedly targeted much more decisively with a clear intent to kill them.
 Despite this view, no deaths were reported throughout the entire period.
 In 1884, the arrest of a dozen potential members led to the slowing down and subsequent disappearance of the attacks.

-This period as a whole are part of the broader history of anarchism, the workers' movement, propaganda by the deed, the Saône-et-Loire coal basin, and many questions remain about these troubles, particularly whether the miners became anarchists autonomously or if, conversely, they were connected to anarchist organisations such as the Anti-authoritarian International.
+This period as a whole are part of the broader history of anarchism, the workers' movement, propaganda by the deed, the Saône-et-Loire coal basin, and many questions remain about these troubles, particularly whether the miners became anarchists autonomously or if, conversely, they were connected to anarchist organisations such as the Black International.